 Foundation Courses – 24 hours

-The eight foundation courses should be decided in consultation with the graduate advisor.
+The additional foundation courses should be decided in consultation with the graduate advisor.
+The selection of these courses will be individually tailored with the graduate advisor to support students’ goals and interests in the program.